PNDubs/autonomous-drone-simulation/README.md

 Query saved recods from the GUI using the Query section and making a selection

-Export records to '.CSV' or '.PDF' using the file menu.
+Save and Export records to '.CSV' or '.PDF' using the file menu

 ## Compile and Run

-This project uses Maven and requires Java 21.
+This project uses Maven and requires Java 21

 From the project root, compile the project: